mwaniki-erastus/alx-low_level_programming/0x00-hello_world/README.md

-2-assembler - uses the -S switch to print the output of the compiler module which is assembly  code with a .s extension 3-name - uses the -o option to create an executable with a given name 3-name - compiles a c file and creates a named executable
+2-assembler - uses the -S switch to print the output of the compiler module which is assembly  code with a .s extension 3-name - uses the -o option to create an executable with a given name 3-name - compiles a c file and creates a named executable 4-puts.c - uses the puts function to print a string to the standard output